Outdoor Travel Activities

 Strapped into a harness, slide along a cable from one platform to another.

 Jump from an airplane attached to an expert diver.

-Reader’s Digest has an informational post to prepare you for your first dive.
+Reader’s Digest has an informative post to prepare you for your first dive.

-Get in the basket of a hot air balloon and take a unique trip as you float up into the sky.
+Get in a hot air balloon basket and take a unique trip as you float into the sky.

-Jump from an elevated location with a parachute-like canopy attached with a harness.
+Jump from an elevated location with a parachute-like canopy attached to a harness.

 Glide along with the lift of the parachute until you touch the ground.

 The US Hang Gliding and Paragliding Association is the go-to source for all things paragliding.

 The Inuit people have over 40 words for snow.

 If you enjoy snow activities, you probably begin to understand the reason for so many words for snow.